 DISCLAIMER: The Buffy the Vampire Slayer characters are the property of Mutant Enemy, Joss Whedon, and Fox Studios.
 The story contents are the creation and property of Djinn and are copyright (c) 2000 by Djinn.
 This story is Rated PG.

 The light was still on in the Magic Box but the door wouldn't budge.
 She tried it again.
 Knock, her tired brain said, knock.
-Her hand wanted to just break the lock but instead it followed instructions, tapped gently, then a little louder on the door.
+She really just wanted to break the lock but instead tapped gently, then a little louder on the door.

 "Just a moment," she heard faintly from inside the shop, then the unmistakable sound of the lock being pulled back and the door opened.

 "Buffy?"
-Her watcher stood in the doorway, blocking her way.
+Giles stood in the doorway, blocking her way.

-She resisted the urge to push him aside.
-Said sarcastically, "Can I come in?"
+She resisted the urge to push him aside, just said as sarcastically as possible, "Can I come in?"

 His concerned expression changed instantly to wariness.
 "Do you need me to say that?"

 "Um-huh."
-She mumbled, not stopping on her way to the back room.
+She nearly stomped her way to the back room.

 "I take it you don't want to talk about it?"

-She spun, her foot connected to the bag with a thud.
-Xander, the bag was Xander.
+She spun, her foot connecting to the bag with a thud.
+Xander, now the bag was Xander.
 "Nope."
 She rained lightning blows on the canvas, hit it until her hands hurt.
 Now it was Spike.
-Her feet connected again and again.
-Strong legs making the bag fly.
+Her feet connected again and again making the bag fly.

 "I know where you are," she replied without pausing from her workout.